vocalpy/vocalpy/docs/user/howto/use-vocalpy-with-scikit-learn.md

 extractor = voc.FeatureExtractor(callback, params)
 ```

 Notice that we are going to only use channel of the audio to extract features.
-The function we will use to extract features, `vocalpy.feature.biosound`, will work on audio with multiple channels, but for demonstration purposes we just need one.
+The function we will use to extract features, {py:func}`vocalpy.feature.biosound`, will work on audio with multiple channels, but for demonstration purposes we just need one.

 ```{code-cell} ipython3
 sounds = []